 Although apartments have a reputation for being small, they actually come in a variety of different sizes and layouts.
 Regardless of the needs of your family, you can find an apartment in Phoenix that offers the number of bedrooms and living space that you need to accommodate everyone and all your furniture.
 In fact, some apartments even have more square footage than what you would find in a typical house.

-Many of the amenities that you desire in a home can also be found in desert ridge apartments in Phoenix.
+Many of the amenities that you desire in a home can also be found in Phoenix.
 Some of these amenities make your life easier while others add to the overall atmosphere and look of the apartment.
 Common amenities you can find in an individual apartment unit include granite or other high-end countertops, a washer and dryer, a dishwasher, high-end and energy efficient appliances, smart controls for cooling and heating, cable or satellite television, high-speed internet and a security system.

 One of the major benefits of apartments in Phoenix are the amenities that they offer for residents.
 Your children can spend the hot, summer months cooling off in the complex’s pool or playing in the mornings and evenings on the playground equipment.
 Other amenities offered by apartment complexes in Phoenix include fitness centers, community centers, party rooms, clubhouses and complex events and activities.
 These are amenities you often can’t get from a rental home.

 Free Maintenance & Upkeep

 Apartment living increases the amount of time you have to spend with your family as all upkeep and maintenance is handled by the apartment complex.
 No maintenance or repairs are needed prior to move-in, which is often the case if you purchase a home.
 Anytime something in the apartment breaks, you simply call the maintenance number to get someone out to fix it.